Commercial Gym Equipment

 Facebook Marketplace is going to be one of your best options here.

 With Marketplace, you can find almost anything.
 This is the blessing and the curse - you never really know what you will find.
-Fortunately, treadmills are one of, if not the, most common pieces of gym equipment bought and sold.
+Fortunately, treadmills and ellipticals are one of, if not the, most common pieces of gym equipment bought and sold.
 Stay patient and look for the one that fits your needs and what you are looking for.
-This is a great place to find the best budget commercial treadmill for you.
+This is a great place to find the best budget commercial treadmill or elliptical for you.

 It is going to be much, much easier to find a traditional treadmill than a manual treadmill.
 This is primarily because there is simply a larger supply of the traditional treadmills.
 They have been sold longer and at a greater volume, as manual treadmills have only recently become popular.

 A nice feature Facebook Marketplace has is the ability to set search notifications to alert you when a new posting has been added that correlates to the keywords you want.
-So using a search alert of “treadmill” would be a great idea.
+So using a search alert of “treadmill” or "elliptical" would be a great idea.

 They are heavy, clunky, and large.

-Recently, I moved one with my dad and I think we ended up with two hours lost and one giant scratch on the new hardwood floors.
+Recently, I moved a treadmill with my dad and I think we ended up with two hours lost and one giant scratch on the new hardwood floors.
 If you are putting it in a garage gym or commercial gym you shouldn’t have a huge problem.
 For us, it came as we were trying to move it into a bedroom upstairs.
 Would not recommend.

 1. Local Gym